Pr0gram-Creat0r-1/Tank-Battle/README.md

 Instructions:
 1. Arrow keys to move
 2. Space key to fire (you can only fire forward)
-3. Press q to activate/deactivate a personal shield.
+3. Press q to activate/deactivate your personal shield.
 You cannot fire if your shield is on.
+Also, the shield will only protect your front side.
 4. Destroy the other tank to win.

 Game Sounds and Music (links will take you to the sites where I downloaded them from):